American Indian Wars: Second Seminole War

 The US Army had 11 companies (about 550 soldiers) stationed in Florida.
-Fort King (Ocala) had only one company of soldiers, and it was feared that they might be overrun by the Seminoles.
-Three companies were stationed at Fort Brooke (Tampa), with another two expected imminently, so the army decided to send two companies to Fort King.
+Fort King had only one company of soldiers, and it was feared that they might be overrun by the Seminoles.
+Three companies were stationed at Fort Brooke, with another two expected imminently, so the army decided to send two companies to Fort King.
 On December 23, 1835, the two companies totaling 110 men left Fort Brooke under the command of Major Francis L. Dade.
 Seminoles shadowed the marching soldiers for five days, and they ambushed them and wiped out the command on December 28.
 Only three men survived, and one was hunted down and killed by a Seminole the next day.
 Survivors Ransome Clarke and Joseph Sprague returned to Fort Brooke.
 Clarke died of his wounds later, and he provided the only account of the battle from the army's perspective.
 The Seminoles lost three men and five wounded.
 On the same day as the massacre, Osceola and his followers shot and killed Agent Wiley Thompson and six others during an ambush outside of Fort King.

 On December 29, General Clinch left Fort Drane with 750 soldiers, including 500 volunteers on an enlistment due to end January 1, 1836.
 The group was traveling to a Seminole stronghold called the Cove of the Withlacoochee, an area of many lakes on the southwest side of the Withlacoochee River.
 When they reached the river, the soldiers could not find the ford, so Clinch ferried his regular troops across the river in a single canoe.
 Once they were across and had relaxed, the Seminoles attacked.
 The troops fixed bayonets and charged them, at the cost of four dead and 59 wounded.
 The militia provided cover as the army troops then withdrew across the river.